 If someone gets the iPad and goes into our app without you knowing, they still have to guess your iPad passcode and the Finger-Ink passcode to get into the admin area, where patient information is kept.

 The biggest risk to your patients' data is losing an iPad.
-If this happens, the first thing you should do is remotely wipe the lost iPad.
-The second thing you should do is revoke the API key you provided to our app.
+If this happens, the first thing you should do is revoke access to this device through the Finger-Ink portal.
+The second is to remotely wipe the lost iPad.